qmacro/teched-jq-talk/README.md

 17
 ```

 That makes sense.
-But it also underlines that each of these files that we need to process has the product entities within that `value` property referenced above.
+Then again, it also underlines that each of these files that we need to process has the product entities within that `value` property referenced above.
 But we can of course use the `--slurp` option again here and then pull out the value of each of the `value` properties (each value is an array), and [add](https://jqlang.github.io/jq/manual/#add) those arrays together to get one array:

 ```shell
 cat products-*.json | jq --slurp 'map(.value) | add | length'